myIR, payments and more

 - expenditure or allowances for accommodation and living costs overseas

 - free or discounted shares received under an employee share scheme (also known as a share purchase agreement)

 - payments under a Voluntary Bonding scheme funded by the Ministry for Primary Industries, the Ministry of Health or the Ministry of Education.

 This means that compulsory employer contributions are not required for the excluded salary components.

-The definition of gross salary or wages is different for contributions to complying funds as it is calculated on gross base salary or wages which excludes: bonuses, commissions, or other amounts not included in the employee's gross base salary or wages; if these are set out in the fund's trust deed.
+The definition of gross salary or wages is different for contributions to complying funds.
+It is calculated on gross base salary or wages which excludes bonuses, commissions, or other amounts not included in the employee's gross base salary or wages if these are set out in the fund's trust deed.

 If an employee does not select a rate on their KiwiSaver deduction form (KS2), make deductions at the default rate of 3%.

 - make lump sum contributions through us or direct to their scheme provider